 \subsection{How many range experts?}

-One practically very relevant question is, how many range experts to train, which includes the choice of their respective ranges ($\tau$).
-Conceptually, the method should work best if every distinct sub-region of the output is covered by at least one \textit{range expert}.
+One practically relevant question is, how many range experts to train, which includes the choice of their respective ranges ($\tau$).
+Conceptually, the method works best if every distinct sub-region of the output is covered by at least one \textit{range expert}.
 In practice, these can either be domain-informed and therefore known apriori, or inferred by analyzing activation patterns (from an activation vs. $f(x)$ scatter plot, for example).
 In the context of our rMNIST case, selecting one range expert for each digit range, therefore three range experts in total appears to be the most intuitive choice.
-In practice, however, we might not know where exactly these boundaries lay.
-Therefore, we compare settings with three, five, six, and nine equally spread range experts.
+Since in practice, we might not know where exactly these boundaries lay, we compare settings for three, five, six, and nine equally spread range experts.

 In Table \ref{tab:res_MNIST_intra} we see that our approach improved the ABC score across all settings.
 Also, we can see that LRP benefits in particular from adding extra range experts while IG results are more consistent across the number of experts.
 Note, that this also holds if the expert ranges are not aligned with known sub-concept ranges (as is the case for 5 equally distributed experts).
 In practice this means that the limit for the number of experts depends on the specific problem, computational considerations as well as the resolution of the available data.